Funding Your Study Abroad

-1. Apply for the CU Study Abroad Grant
+1. Apply for one of the CU Study Abroad Scholarships

-- The Concordia Study Abroad Grant is available to most Concordia students and can provide up to $1,000 towards any study abroad experience, short or long-term.
+- There are three scholarships available to Concordia study abroad students and they can provide up to $1,000 towards any study abroad experience, short or long-term.

 - Program costs can vary widely, so selecting a program is the first step.
 If you budget is something that you are concerned about, there are numerous semester abroad programs that can actually save you money, even including airfare!

 - What is the total program cost?
 Will you have to pay for room and board in addition to tuition, or is room and board included in the cost of tuition?
 What about air and ground transportation, tour fees, entrance fees, program fees?
 Review the Budget Sheet for your selected program to help figure out what the program will cost.

 - This survey is passed on to the Financial Aid Office, and is used to adjust your cost of attendance, which may make addition funding options, such as increased loans, available to you to cover the cost of your abroad program.